jrincongr/testOfPets/README.md

 # testOfPets

+I want to see if people think about animals the same thing I do, so I created this test to see what they think.

-## Your Task
+## My Task

 Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.
-This week’s coursework will teach you all the skills you need to succeed in this assignment.

 ## User Story

 ```
-AS A coding boot camp student
+AS A pet lover
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT other people to take a timed quiz on pets
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can know if other people know what I know about pets
 ```